Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Nevada PTO law

-Like Maine, Nevada’s paid leave law lets qualifying employees take paid time off for any reason.
+Like Maine and Illinois, Nevada’s paid leave law lets qualifying employees take paid time off for any reason.

 Eligible employers